Glencore: 2011: associations with other mining companies

-Along with several other major coal producers, Glencore is also a large shareholder in globalCOAL, the online physical coal trading platform.
-As of 2011, the board of globalCOAL contained a number of power utility shareholders.
-Relationships also existed with Century Aluminum Co.
-(CENX; 44% economic ownership interest) in the US; Glencore partial subsidiary Minara Resources, a 70.5% stake in one of Australia's top three nickel producers and 8.8% in United Company Rusal (HK:486), the Russian aluminium giant that went public in 2010.
+Glencore is also a large shareholder in globalCOAL, the online physical coal trading platform.

-In May 2011, Century was called "one of the most harrowing stocks of the past few years" but identified as a risky but potentially profitable investment for the future.
+Glencore also owns 44% of Century Aluminum Co., a 70.5% stake in Minara Resources, and a 8.8% holding in United Company Rusal.

 2011–2012: initial public offering

 Glencore was the subject of an initial public offering (IPO) in May 2011 in a dual listing in London and Hong Kong valued at about $US60 billion.
-The 1,637-page document revealed invaluable information about this private company that has remained discreet for thirty-seven years.
+The 1,637-page document revealed invaluable information about this private company that had remained discreet for thirty-seven years.
 Ivan Glasenberg's shareholding was diluted from 18.1% before the IPO percent to 15.8% afterwards.
 Daniel Mate and Telis Mistakidis, zinc, copper, and lead co-directors were diluted from 6.9% to 6%.
 Glencore went public to raise gross proceeds of around $10 billion.
 According to Reuters, Glencore is known for its "opportunistic but lucrative acquisition strategy."

 In May 2011, United Arab Emirates state-owned Aabar Investments confirmed an investment of $850 million in Glencore International plc as a cornerstone investor with an intention to invest an additional $150 million in the Global Offer.
 The investment made Aabar the largest cornerstone investor in the initial public offering (IPO) and the largest new shareholder of Glencore after its IPO, giving Aabar a 1.4% stake.
 The two firms intend to explore areas of co-operation.

 In November 2012, Abu Dhabi's Aabar Investments, a unit of Abu Dhabi's state-owned United Arab Emirates International Petroleum Investment Company, wrote off more than $392-million of its $1-billion investment into Glencore's IPO less than two years after investing it.
 Aabar Investments was the largest new shareholder in Glencore.